Board of Directors

-Prior to Calvert Foundation, Justin managed the Community Investment Program of the Social Investment Forum and Green America, where he was instrumental in growing the overall demand for community investing among financial professionals.
-Before that he worked on economic and legal issues in both Asia and Central America.
-Justin serves on the board of US SIF and numerous other advisory boards and committees in the sustainable and impact investing industries.
-He received a Bachelors in Sociology and Statistics from James Madison University and a Masters in Applied Economics from Johns Hopkins University.
+Prior to Calvert Impact Capital, Justin managed the Community Investment Program of the Social Investment Forum and Green America.
+Before that he worked on human and economic rights in both Asia and Central America.
+He received a Master’s in Applied Economics from Johns Hopkins University and a Bachelor’s in Sociology and Statistics from James Madison University.

 Andrew Behar, At-Large Member